Ultra Vortek: Reception

 Ultra Vortek was met with mixed reception from critics.

-In his review, Scary Larry of GamePro praised the game's "impressive" graphics and the ease of executing special moves, but gave it an overall negative assessment based on its lack of original elements.
-He concluded that "Ultra Vortex is a great game for someone who hasn't seen Killer Instinct, Mortal Kombat II, or Super Street Fighter.
-But if you've seen and played those games, you've seen more than Ultra Vortex has to offer".
+GamePro praised the game's "impressive" graphics and the ease of executing special moves, but gave it an overall negative assessment based on its lack of original elements.
+They concluded that "Ultra Vortex is a great game for someone who hasn't seen Killer Instinct, Mortal Kombat II, or Super Street Fighter.
+But if you've seen and played those games, you've seen more than Ultra Vortex has to offer."

-Next Generation reviewed the Jaguar version of the game, and stated that "Though this game is unoriginal and suffers from slow control, you forgive Ultra Vortek because of the overall good job (graphics, tone, and gore) Beyond Games has done with the borrowed concept."
+Next Generation stated that "Though this game is unoriginal and suffers from slow control, you forgive Ultra Vortek because of the overall good job (graphics, tone, and gore) Beyond Games has done with the borrowed concept."

 Legacy

 In October 2003, a nearly complete prototype ROM image of Ultra Vortek was made freely available to download by website AtariAge with permission from Beyond Games.
 Buzzsaw, Grok and Volcana would re-appear as guest characters in Motor Mayhem for PlayStation 2.